h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 - This creates a natural positive correlation between height and weight

 ![Conceptual Height-Weight Relationship](../Images/Contour_Plots/ex5_concept_visualization.png)
-*Figure 16: Conceptual visualization of the height-weight relationship showing how taller individuals tend to be heavier, illustrating natural correlation in human biometrics.*
+*Conceptual visualization of the height-weight relationship showing how taller individuals tend to be heavier, illustrating natural correlation in human biometrics.*

 #### Solution